 Aims for pupils:

 We teach French across Key Stage 2.
 Our progression maps provide a clear sequence for the development of speaking and listening and vocabulary acquisition.
 There are resources to support the teaching and learning opportunities for pupils, including sound links for correct pronunciation and knowledge organisers.
-We aim for children to have x1 40 minutes lesson of French per week.
+Children have x1 45 minutes lesson of French per week.
 Work is recorded in their books.
 These books move with pupils from year 3 to year 6 so that previous learning is accessible to all.
 Pupils will continuously build on their previous knowledge as they progress in their learning.

 We use a variety of the following techniques to encourage children to have an active engagement with French: